 The Great Wall snaking over the horizon, impassive rows of Terracotta Warriors, sacred mountains, giant pandas munching bamboo… On a tailor-made vacation to China with Audley, you’ll see the highlights — and much more — your way.
 We’ll design your ideal trip with you, paying close attention to your interests, your travel style and your budget.
 Our China specialists know the country inside out and can lead you to experiences you won’t find in a guidebook.

 Weave through frenetic city markets selling everything from jade trinkets to deep-fried locusts.
 Drink in Shanghai’s skyline from a rooftop bar.
 Hike through swirling, emerald-green rice terraces in the peaceful backcountry of Longji.
-Cruise the Yangtze, passing vast gorges that have inspired classical Chinese art and poetry.
 Eat your way around Beijing on a guided breakfast tour, or dine at a family home in Xian.

 Buddhist monasteries and giant prayer wheels.
 Cooking classes in Beijing’s backstreets.
 Ming-dynasty walled towns.
 The towering limestone peaks of Guilin.
 What excites you?
 Travel at your own pace, in your own style, with the confidence that we’ll show you the best options, wherever you go.